-- 7.132 The proposals for retailing relate to a new residential development and the inclusion of a range of facilities, including retailing is considered to be integral to the success of the village. - 7.133 The new retail provision will form part of the village core to this new residential development.
-They are of a scale appropriate for the level of new housing proposed.
-There are no existing facilities in the area at present and they will provide convenient access to services for new residents.
+- 7.113 The proposals for retailing relate to a new residential development and the inclusion of a range of facilities, including retailing is considered to be integral to the success of the village. - 7.114 The new retail provision will form part of the village core to this new residential development.
+It is of a scale appropriate for the level of new housing proposed.
+There are no existing facilities in the area at present and the proposed facilities will provide convenient access to services for new residents.
 Accordingly, the proposed retailing element is considered to be justified within the context of the proposals.